 - 1 Tbsp Worcestershire Sauce

 - 2 Cups / 500ml Beef Stock

 - 2 Sheets Frozen Butter Puff Pastry

-- When the beef has browned turn the heat to low and add the mustard, Worcestershire sauce, soy sauce and pepper.
-Mix until combined.
-Sprinkle the flour over the beef and cook for a further few minutes.
+- Turn the heat to low and add the mustard, Worcestershire sauce, soy sauce and pepper.
+Stir to combine.